CheckResearch/confccsBackesKMM14_Experiment_01/README.md

 4. After compiling the binary, downloading consensus (*download_consensus.py*) and server descriptors (*construct_database.py*), the longtime analysis can be conducted with *longtime_analysis.py*.
 ### Experiment Content

 I reproduced and extended (from 2012 until end of 2018) the long time analysis shown in Figure 1 of the original paper.
+A detailed description can be found in my bachelor thesis [Changes in Tor's anonymity over time](https://github.com/CheckResearch/confccsBackesKMM14_Experiment_01/blob/master/Changes%20in%20Tor's%20anonymity%20over%20time.pdf).

 ### Hardware/Software